cennznet/api.js/docs/cennznet/extrinsics.md

   Use this if there are additional funds in your stash account that you wish to bond.
 Unlike [`bond`] or [`unbond`] this function does not impose any limitation on the amount that can be added.

-  The dispatch origin for this call must be _Signed_ by the stash, not the controller.
+  The dispatch origin for this call must be _Signed_ by the stash, not the controller and it can be only called when [`EraElectionStatus`] is `Closed`.

+  Emits `Bonded`.

 ### cancelDeferredSlash(era: `EraIndex`, slash_indices: `Vec<u32>`)
 - **interface**: `api.tx.staking.cancelDeferredSlash`
 - **summary**:   Cancel enactment of a deferred slash.

-Can be called by root origin passing the era and indices of the slashes for that era to kill.
+  Parameters: era and indices of the slashes for that era to kill.